 1. Bring your own

-For those visiting with young kids, I always recommend bringing your own stroller at Disney World.
-Rentals can add up quickly, and the umbrella strollers available in the park are expensive for their size and look exactly alike.
+For those visiting with young kids, we recommend bringing your own stroller at Disney World.
+Rentals can add up quickly, and the umbrella strollers available in the parks are expensive for their size and look exactly alike.
 It can be a pain to travel with a stroller, but having my own stroller makes life a lot easier.
 It’s easier to identify, I know how it maneuvers, and it has the features I need, no more, no less.
 I used to be a fan of the cheap, small strollers you could pick up at Target or Wal-Mart because they were so light and portable, but as Lily has gotten bigger, they just don't roll as easily as they used to, and I've found myself relying on my trusty Bob.
 If you are bringing an infant with you, I highly recommend a stroller with a removable car seat.
 Strollers must be parked outside of the attractions, but most shows and even some slow-moving rides will allow you to bring the car seat inside.

 2. If you rent, keep the receipt